 The minute you start thinking about it, you’re in trouble.
 It’s the moment you realize you really need to get out of wherever you are and step in another level of your life.
 It’s the moment you realize you need to move out.

 When I had that feeling, I felt all shaking inside.
 Something was telling me that I had to go, that it was my time.
-I didn’t know how to take it back then, I barely travelled abroad.
+I didn’t know how to take it back then, I barely travelled abroad, never the less, I have been a lot on local road trips driving a tour van from these guys.
 But that feeling was strong and I couldn’t avoid it.
 Something was telling me that I had to finally make a choice to change my life.
 I was depressed and nothing would bring a smile on my face.

 Finding a job back then was like finding a diamond in the grass.
 I know I sound melodramatic here, but hey it wasn’t an easy decision and for sure it changed my life.

 After I realized I had to make it happen, talking to my parents was the hardest part.
 How they would accept I was going away from them?
 And my sister would have come too?
 Knowing how sensitive they were on the topic, it would have been like hurting them.
 So I waited until few months before leaving.